 Renters can benefit from program if the property owner applies for and receives assistance.

-If you have had a DHA since November 13, 2023, please access the DHA report through the link you received from the Community Risk Reduction specialists after the DHA.
+If you have received a DHA on or after November 13, 2023, please access the DHA report through the link you received from the Community Risk Reduction specialists after you received the DHA.
 If you no longer have access to the link, please email wildfire-help@bouldercolorado.gov.
 If you received a DHA prior to this time, please sign up to be re-assessed.

 No, the city does not have a list of recommended contractors.